Mohithsaigundlapalli/CODTECH-Task-2/README.md

 Bring in Actual Copy:
 Replace placeholder text with actual content.
 Use real labels, headings, and descriptions.
 This helps you visualize how the app will look and feel.
 Ensure Content Scales Well:
-Consider different screen sizes and orientations (portrait vs. landscape).
+Consider different screen sizes and orientations.
 Ensure your wireframes adapt gracefully to various devices.
 Connect Pages to Create a Flow:
 Link wireframes together to demonstrate user navigation.
 Show how screens transition from one to another.
 Test Your Design Decisions: